karlitasg7/AdventureProject/AdventureApi/README.md

 ### About the repositories

-All the repositories are implemented to use stored procedures
+All the repositories are implemented using stored procedures